Complete Guide to VVS1 Clarity December 23, 2020 – Posted in: Jewelry Blog

 Are All VVS1 Diamonds “Eye-Clean”?

-The official answer is yes.
+Yes, all VVS1 will be eye-clean.
 Not only that, but they will usually appear clean under low magnification.

 All in, you may not have to work too hard to find a VS1 diamond that appears eye-clean.
 It’s just that VVS1 diamonds are extremely rare and are closer to IF diamonds than VS1 diamonds.
 Needless to say, they’re going to be priced accordingly.